Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 How Do You Calculate B2B Lead Generation ROI Accurately?

 The MQL to SQL Conversion Simulator isolates the handoff point where most B2B companies leak the most value.
-Industry benchmarks: MQL-to-SQL conversion rates average 13% across all B2B industries.
-Top performers achieve 20-30%.
-Bottom performers sit at 5-8%.
-The simulator models the revenue impact of improving this single conversion rate.
-Moving from 10% to 15% MQL-to-SQL conversion on a 1,000 MQL pipeline with Rs 5L average deal size adds Rs 2.5Cr in pipeline value.
+Industry benchmarks show MQL-to-SQL conversion rates average 13% across all B2B industries.
+Top performers achieve 20–30%.
+Bottom performers sit at 5–8%.
+The simulator models the revenue impact of improving this single conversion rate for your specific pipeline volume and deal size.

 How Do You Reduce B2B Sales Cycle Length?

 The simulator identifies the cycle stages where compression is possible.
-Awareness to consideration is compressed through better content (case studies, comparison pages, ROI calculators) that answers buyer questions before the sales call.
+Awareness to consideration is compressed through better content — case studies, comparison pages, ROI calculators — that answers buyer questions before the sales call.
 Consideration to evaluation is compressed through webinars and live demos that accelerate product understanding.
 Evaluation to decision is compressed through strong business cases, competitive displacement content, and executive-level ROI presentations.

 Which Channels Generate the Highest Quality B2B Leads?